h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 But occasionally there are miscommunications and this is expected working in a team.
 Maybe its because I haven't worked in the "traditional" corporate setting, but it seems my style of work doesn't fit well with others.
-I think the new generation hussles, grinds and works differently from the generations that came before us.
-The rest of the team work hard; they grind; they hussle; just differently.
+I think the new generation hustles, grinds and works differently from the generations that came before us.
+The rest of the team work hard; they grind; they hustle; just differently.

 ![Hustling My Whole Life](/media/hustling-whole-life.gif#center)